migescho/migescho.github.io/about.md

 ![Michael Scholze](/assets/portrait.jpg)

 I am a German physicist (PhD) who works most of the time as software engineer.
 During the last years I engaged in middle and large scale java projects as technical lead.
-As a consequence of my experience during last years, I put my focus now on:
+Currently I put my focus on:

 * Long term efficiency of software development processes.
 * Keeping a code base maintainable.